 Director of the Program

-The undergraduate Program in Medieval and Renaissance Studies is part of the Medieval and Renaissance Center (MARC).
+The undergraduate program in medieval and Renaissance studies (MARS) is part of the Medieval and Renaissance Center (MARC).
 It focuses on the history, institutions, languages, literatures, thought, faith, art, and music of Europe, the Atlantic, and the Mediterranean world from the collapse of Roman authority to about 1700 C.E.
-It is during this important period—which shaped and transmitted the classical heritage—that the social, artistic, intellectual, and scientific culture of present-day Europe and the Middle East was formed.
+It is during this important period—which transmitted the classical heritage—that the social, artistic, intellectual, and scientific culture of present-day Europe and the Middle East was formed.

-Many majors in the Program in Medieval and Renaissance Studies have gone on to graduate work in medieval studies, early modern studies, Celtic studies, archival and/or museum studies, religious studies, history, art history, English, foreign language literatures and cultures, and music.
-Other majors have gone on to professional schools (medicine, law, management), as well as to careers in business and education.
+MARS majors have gone on to graduate work in medieval studies, early modern studies, archival and museum studies, religious studies, history, art history, music, and literature and language studies, as well as to professional schools (medicine, law, management) and careers in business and education.